 Highlight successful examples

 You should never launch an AI project just because a rival has one, but if your own business case justifies one, feel free to point out the many successful examples of chatbots and AI tools out there.

 In the early days, hard data was tough to come by, due to the tentative nature of the projects and the need to maintain a competitive advantage.
 But now more businesses are happy to highlight the success they have had, and the efforts they made to make it a success.
 Showing these to business leaders, those with concerns and those who will work on projects should bring a can-do air to the teams, and demonstrate that AI has moved on from its test/beta status and there is nothing to fear for those stepping into uncharted territory with their technology adoption.

-Find where to put bots and RPA
+Find where to RPA chatbots

 Build the list and order it by priority, value or return on investment and start adding AI tools or services that have the most impact first to demonstrate and reinforce their value.
 Whatever the market, there are vertical or industry specific tools already available for many roles and processes, or you can build your own speedily using code-free or cloud development tools.